Henriette Melchiors Stiftelse: Birgitte Jette Melchior, 18481855

-Yje Vejerbod building in front of the building was demolished in 1857.
-The canalfront was from then on used for the Gammel Strand fish market and for flee markets.
+The Vejerbod building in front of the building was demolished in 1857.
+The canal front was from then on used for the Gammel Strand fish market and for flea markets.

 Moses Melchior, 18611914

 The building was from 1861 owned by Moses Melchior (1825-1912), a son of Gerson and Birgitte Jette Melchior, who had become a partner in the family's trading firm in an early age.
 He did not himself live in the building.
 He was unmarried and was at the time of the 1860 census residing with his elder sister Henriette (1815-1902) in an apartment on the second floor at Købmagergade 9.
 They spent the summers in the rented summer residence Teglgaarden north of Charlottenlund.
 They were in the family known as "Uncle Moses" and "Aunt Jette".
 They were like the rest of the Melchior family friends of the writer Hans Christian Andersen.

 Lea Melchior resided in the first floor apartment until her death in around 1870.
 Her former housemaid Amalie (Malle) Salomon was at the time of the 1870 census the only resident in the apartment.
 The merchant Anton Peter Schou (1828-1901) and his wife Conradine Marie Julia Charlotte Lindholm (1828-1884) resided with their four children (aged 3–14).
 The broker Hans Peter Brønnum (1830-) and his wife Johanne resided with two children and a maid on the ground floor.

 Amalie (Nelly) Henriques (1805-1882), an unmarried daughter of the wealthy broker Ruben Henriques, was by 1880 residing with a maid and two lodgers on the first floor.
 The lodgers were Jacob August Nørholm (1825-) and Johanne (1829-).
 The unmarried sisters Mathilde Pauline Jacob (1829-) and Rose Jacob (1834-), daughters of Moses Melchior's half-sister Tose and Jokel Simon Jacob, resided with the widow Hanne Dorthea Møllerstrøm (1826-) and a maid occupied the apartment on the second floor.